yogikid/rawr/README.md

 - ### 💬 Realtime Guestbook
   A dynamic chat-powered guestbook built with Firebase.
 Visitors can leave messages that appear instantly on the website.

-- ### 🕗 Wakatime Statistics
-  View real-time coding statistics fetched through the Wakatime API and displayed on the dashboard.

 - ### 🗳 Projects
   This section showcases projects fetched from a Supabase PostgreSQL database using Prisma.
 Data is retrieved with ISR (Incremental Static Regeneration) and SSR (Server-Side Rendering) for project details.
 <br /><br />